talamortis/GuildHouse/README.md

 * Auctioneer

 ## How to use ingame

-1) As GM: .npc add 70101 -> somewhere public and accessible by other players.
+1) As GM: `.npc add 70101` -> somewhere public and accessible by other players.
 2) Purchase a guild house from the added NPC, then either teleport to the guildhouse via the NPC or chat: `.guildhouse tele`
-3) Once the player is in the location of the guild house the guild master has a command .guildhouse spawnnpc this will load the Guild House Assistant.
+3) Once the player is in the location of the guild house the guild master has a command .guildhouse SpawnNpc this will load the Guild House Assistant.
+(WIP: NPC automatically spawns as part of the purchase sequence)
 4) Speak with the Guild House Assistant to begin purchasing objects.

 ## Requirements